smoke-wolf/GitHub-Package-Manager/README.md

-## **update v1.3.0**
+## **update v1.3.2**

-You now have access to the GUI, currently it is only available through the Function List.
-However, it will be linked in a separate repository.
+Bug Fixes: Out Of Date Menu and Other Fertures Of Legacy Version.
+Date: Feb 6th 2023

 ## Information
 **GHPM** is a package manager for GitHub, it effectively manages coding projects, applications, and anything else code-able! **GHPM** does not use any highly advanced coding techniques, much the opposite in fact. it uses basic, straight-forward logic, it is the lack of complication that makes this project the most light-weight Manager available.
 Not only that, it is the first manager to allow for **Launching** of programs rather than solely installing them.

+You now have access to the GUI, currently it is only available through the Function List.
+However, it will be linked in a separate repository.